michaljerabek/Crown-Control/README.md

 Available options:

 1. Increment/Decrement number — use ratchet
-2. Increment/Decrement number and respect selection — use ratchet
+2. Increment/Decrement number within selections — use ratchet
 3. Increment/Decrement number in opposite directions — use ratchet
 4. Increment/Decrement number — do not use ratchet
-5. Increment/Decrement number and respect selection — do not use ratchet
+5. Increment/Decrement number within selections — do not use ratchet
 6. Increment/Decrement number in opposite directions — do not use ratchet